ZZKer/YHtWtG-Randomizer/README.md

  1. Make sure Python is installed
  2. Make sure You Have to Win the Game on Steam is installed and played at least once (to initialize folders)
  3. Unzip YHtWtG_Campaign.zip into C:\Users\\\[your user name\]\Documents\my games\You Have to Win the Game\Maps
- 4. Place RandomizeYHTWTG.py, randomBase.map, Rooms_randomBase.xml, randomizerLogic.py, and the logic_graphs
-folder into the same directory as above
+ 4. Extract the contents of the release archive to the Maps folder as well (same as in previous step)
     - Alternatively you can place these files in another folder and transfer the randomBase.map (only once) together with Rooms_random_{your_seed}.xml and random_{your_seed}.gam (for every generated seed) to the maps folder later
  -  That's it! :D

 ## To Run:
- 1. Double click the .py file to bring up the user interface.
+ 1. Execute RandomizeYHTWTG.py to bring up the user interface.
  2. Check the options you want and enter the seed in the "Randomizer Seed" box.
  3. Click the "Randomize" button to create the randomized file.
  4. The new map will appear in your map list in-game.